-Scaphoid fractures are the most common of the carpal fractures and tend to occur in younger, active individuals.
-They account for 2-7% of all fractures and 60-70% of carpal bone fractures.
+Scaphoid fractures are the most common carpal fractures and tend to occur in younger, active individuals.
+They account for 2% to 7% of all fractures and 60% to 70% of carpal bone fractures.
 Scaphoid fractures are not uncommonly missed initially on clinical and radiographic examination.
 These injuries can be misdiagnosed initially as a simple wrist sprain.

-This misdiagnosis can lead to increased morbidity for the patient as the risks of non-union can be high (14-50% if displaced).
+This misdiagnosis can lead to increased morbidity for the patient as the risks of non-union can be high (14% to 50% if displaced).
 If left untreated, arthritis, deformity, and instability invariably develop within five years which can lead to significant disability.
 As these injuries often happen in young, active patients, the associated morbidity and cost implications secondary to disability are significant.

 Patients typically present with wrist pain following a fall onto an outstretched hand.
-Axial loading of the wrist with it in forced hyperextension and radial deviation can cause the fracture as the scaphoid impacts on the dorsal rim of the radius.
+Axial loading of the wrist in forced hyperextension and radial deviation can cause the fracture as the scaphoid impacts on the dorsal rim of the radius.
 Contact sports and road traffic accidents are also common causes.
 Tumors and infections are uncommon causes of pathological scaphoid fractures.

-The scaphoid is one of, and the largest of, the eight carpal bones.
+The scaphoid is the largest of the eight carpal bones.
 Anatomically, the scaphoid has proximal and distal poles with a waist between the two.
 Blood supply to the scaphoid bone is predominantly from branches of the radial artery (dorsal carpal branch).
-These enter the dorsal ridge and supply the 80% of proximal pole via retrograde flow.
-The second source is from the superficial palmar arch, a branch of the volar radial artery, which enters at the distal tubercle and supplies the distal pole.
+These enter the dorsal ridge and supply 80% of the proximal pole via retrograde flow.
+The second source is from the superficial palmar arch, a branch of the volar radial artery, which enters the distal tubercle and supplies the distal pole.
 The retrograde nature of the blood supply means that fractures at the waist of the scaphoid leave the proximal pole at high risk of avascular necrosis.

 The incidence of avascular necrosis carries a strong association with the location of the fracture; the proximal segment has a 100% rate of AVN, reducing to 33% at the distal segment of the scaphoid.